Application for trail-o punching and timed control operation

 • Transferring to a device connected via Bluetooth.

-• Uploading (e.g. to a PC) over USB.
+• Uploading (e.g., to a PC) over USB.

-• If you have accidentally misconfigured a station number, you can change the station number in the existing result file by clicking to the station number on the file line.
+• If you have accidentally misconfigured a station number, you can change the station number in the existing result file by clicking the station number on the file line.

 • WARNING!
 Uninstalling the application will remove all these files!